Celtic68/grbUniformOrdering/WeeklyReflection.md

 she pointed out that I was defining the user ID in my model and it should not be.
 I made the suggested change and the test ran to completion.
 I then recreated the error and posted it to Slack to help someone else running into that issue.
 I should finish the Player and UniformOrder unit tests this weekend.

+On 10/4, I finished creating all the unit tests for the Player model and then re-ran all the tests and all the tests with coverage - everything passed and coverage was 100%.
+I pushed the changes and moved on to the UniformOrder model.